-It was not possible to determine a 2021 forecast for Seymour Canal herring.
-A spawn deposition survey was not conducted as the spawn observed in 2020 was limited in extent and duration.
-The Seymour Canal set gillnet herring fishery will not be opened in 2021.
+It was not possible to determine a 2022 forecast for Seymour Canal herring.
+Approximately 3.1 nmi of spawn was observed in 2021 and a spawn deposition survey was not conducted as the spawn observed was limited in extent and duration.
+The Seymour Canal set gillnet herring fishery will not be opened in 2022.

-In 2021, the department will monitor the Seymour Canal herring stock through the duration of historical spawn timing.
+In 2022, the department will monitor the Seymour Canal herring stock through the duration of historical spawn timing.
 If enough spawn is documented and funding allows, the department may conduct a spawn deposition survey.